gonnect-uk/databricks-mlops/README.md

 ## 📈 Model Monitoring

 The framework provides type-safe monitoring for deployed models, tracking drift in data and predictions, as well as model performance metrics.
 Monitoring configurations are validated with Pydantic models, ensuring proper typing throughout.

+For detailed monitoring metrics and setup, see the [detailed monitoring documentation](docs/MONITORING.md).

 Key capabilities include:
 - Data drift detection with type safety